eddiepykosh/electronic-session-manager/REFERENCE.md

 - **Logging:** Structured logging with file output and console display
 - **Console System:** Real-time log viewing with export capabilities
 - **Session Management:** Port forwarding session tracking and process management

+### Recent Fixes
+- **Custom Portforward Dialog Issue:** Fixed the custom port forwarding dialog not appearing when clicked.
+The issue was that the dialog was created with `display: none` by default and the `.active` class was never added to make it visible.
+Fixed by adding `customPortDialog.classList.add('active')` in the `connectViaCustom` method and updating the close method to properly handle the animation.
+- **AWS Region Configuration Issue:** Fixed port forwarding and EC2 operations failing due to missing region specification.
+Added `getProfileRegion()` function to extract region from AWS profile configuration and updated `buildAWSCommand()` to automatically include region parameter in all AWS CLI commands.
+This resolves the "You must specify a region" error that was occurring during port forwarding sessions.
 - **Process Management:** Interactive AWS CLI session handling with proper cleanup

 ### Dependencies to Add (FUTURE)